The Conjuring 4: Last Rites — cast, crew and a family-scale haunted house farewell

 Thwarted retirement: Ed and Lorraine set off again, with Judy by their side, to settle the Smurl case and pass the torch.

 What does Last Rites change in the Conjuringverse?
-It embraces the farewell and chooses sobriety.
-Where James Wan imposed flair, lyrical tracking shots, staged set pieces, Michael Chaves frames tightly, breathes, dismantles the showiness.
+It embraces farewell and chooses restraint.
+Where James Wan imposed panache, lyrical dollies, and elaborate setpieces, Michael Chaves frames tighter, breathes, dismantles the showmanship.
 The film reconnects with the house more than with the exorcism-spectacle.

-Compared to the first two installments, the momentum is lesser, the virtuosity less visible.
-Compared to Conjuring 3, more procedural, the episode gains in intimacy: Judy becomes a compass, Tony a discreet guardian.
-We lose in explosions what we gain in tenderness.
+Compared to the first two installments, the momentum is smaller, the virtuosity less flashy.
+Against Conjuring 3, more procedural, this entry gains in intimacy: Judy becomes compass, Tony a discreet guardian.
+You lose detonations but gain tenderness.

 Necessary epilogue or episode too many?
-Neither a peak nor a catalog bottom.
-Last Rites has the humility of a closing chapter: no mythological overkill, an assumed goodbye.
+Neither peak nor bottom-shelf.
+Last Rites has the humility of a closing chapter: no mythological escalation, a farewell it owns.
 One might regret a lack of reinvention.
-However, it offers a coherent and almost modest gesture.
-It prefers the trace to the crash.
+Still, it offers a coherent, almost modest gesture.
+It favors trace over bang.

-In the horror of the years 2010-2025, the film stands between the allegory of griefs, traumas, and the extended sagas.
-It thus occupies a middle ground.
-Less sharp than auteur objects, more polished than the run-of-the-mill.
-At a time when Hollywood is closing its franchises (Halloween Ends, Insidious 5) by dividing its audience, Last Rites chooses restraint.
+In the horror landscape of 2010–2025, the film sits between allegories of grief and trauma and the never-ending sagas.
+It occupies a middle ground.
+Less sharp than auteur pieces, more polished than run-of-the-mill fare.
+At a time when Hollywood closes franchises (Halloween Ends, Insidious 5) and splits its audience, Last Rites opts for restraint.

-Patrick Wilson and Vera Farmiga play restraint more than demonstration, their looks ensure the continuity of a universe twelve years old.
-Around them, Rebecca Calder and Elliot Cowan give the Smurls a social texture (house too small, shifting faith).
-The cameos (from Lili Taylor to Frances O’Connor, from Mackenzie Foy to Madison Wolfe, Shannon Kook-Chun) draw a sentimental map of the Conjuringverse: so many faces that come to greet.
+Patrick Wilson and Vera Farmiga play restraint more than showmanship; their looks provide continuity for a universe twelve years old.
+Around them, Rebecca Calder and Elliot Cowan give the Smurls a social texture (house too small, wavering faith).
+The cameos (from Lili Taylor to Frances O’Connor, Mackenzie Foy to Madison Wolfe, Shannon Kook-Chun) map a sentimental cartography of the Conjuringverse: faces that come to pay respects.

-On the department heads side, Eli Born extends the visual material of The Nun 2 in warmer light, Benjamin Wallfisch signs a score of breaths and raspy strings, Gregory Plotkin and Elliot Greenberg anchor the whole to a tempo that spares the film from contemporary frenzy.
+On the department heads side, Eli Born continues the visual material of The Nun II with warmer lighting, Benjamin Wallfisch signs a score of breaths and raspy strings, Gregory Plotkin and Elliot Greenberg anchor the whole to a tempo that spares the film contemporary frenzy.

 Actors: Emotional Compass

-Patrick Wilson has never made Ed Warren a pure crusader.
-Here, he offers the tired, almost wavering version: heavy shoulders, measured gestures, voice that lowers instead of thundering.
-This humanity, Vera Farmiga embraces and revives: the actress plays listening and second sight as a job, controlled breathing, gaze that captures before naming.
-Together, they compose a duo where belief is never a slogan, but a balance.
+Patrick Wilson never made Ed Warren a pure crusader.
+Here, he offers a weary, nearly wobbling version: heavy shoulders, measured gestures, a voice that lowers instead of thunders.
+This humanity is matched and reignited by Vera Farmiga: the actress plays listening and second sight as craft—controlled breathing, a gaze that takes in before naming.
+Together they form a duo where belief is never a slogan but a balance.

-Opposite them, Mia Tomlinson makes Judy a discreet magnet.
-Her performance, restrained, refuses overkill: doubt surfaces, fear circulates, decision eventually settles.
-She does not inherit the myth by decree, she learns it by walking, which recenters the emotion and shifts the dramaturgy.
-Ben Hardy, as Tony Spera, brings a gentle pragmatism: no bravado, but the constancy of a guardian, the one who organizes, archives, watches.
+Opposite them, Mia Tomlinson makes Judy a quiet magnet.
+Her restrained performance refuses excess: doubt surfaces, fear circulates, decision eventually lands.
+She doesn’t inherit the myth by decree; she learns it as she goes, which recenters emotion and shifts the drama.
+Ben Hardy, as Tony Spera, brings a gentle pragmatism: no bravado, but the steadiness of a keeper who tidies, archives, and watches over.

-This tight-knit ensemble gives the film its tenacity.
-If the horror remains classic, it’s the acting: looks, silences, hands, that guides the viewer, like a compass.
+This tightened ensemble gives the film its composure.
+If the horror remains classic, it’s the acting—looks, silences, hands—that guides the viewer like a compass.

-Filming took place in London and Atlanta, from 09/16/2024 to 10/21/2024, budget ≈ $55M.
-The final credits dedicate a tribute to Dan Rivera (New England Society for Psychic Research), a figure linked to the Warrens’ museum, a gesture that places the film in the memory of a community of demonologists.
+Shooting took place in London and Atlanta, from 09/16/2024 to 10/21/2024, budget ≈ $55M.
+The end credits dedicate a tribute to Dan Rivera (New England Society for Psychic Research), a figure linked to the Warrens’ museum, a gesture that repositions the film within the memory of a community of demonologists.

 Reception: Bittersweet Farewells

-As for French audiences, as of 09/11/2025, Conjuring: The Hour of Judgment shows 2.9 / 5 on AlloCiné: Wilson/Farmiga duo praised, recurring reservations about the renewal of fear and the intensity of scares.
-The press hails a farewell to the couple more than a formal revolution.
-Moreover, this rating corresponds to the twilight ambition of the object.
+As for French viewers, on 09/11/2025, Conjuring: The Hour of Judgment shows 2.9 / 5 on AlloCiné: the Wilson/Farmiga duo praised, recurring reservations about renewed scares and the intensity of frights.
+The press salutes a farewell to the couple more than a formal revolution.
+Moreover, this score matches the work’s twilight ambition.

 French cinema poster: totem-mirror and promise of judgment — central motif of a finale in a passing of the baton.